COVID-19 Safety Plan

 - Staff will maintain 6-feet distance from students and other adults when feasible.

-- Student desks or seating will be separated by a minimum of 4 to 6 feet, along with the use of sneeze guards when less than 6 feet.
+- Student desks or seating will be separated by a minimum of 3 feet, as required by the SFDPH, CDPH, and CDC.

 - Students will be assigned seating and positioned to minimize face-to-face contact, unless a sneeze guard is used.